tillkaeufer/DuCKLinG/README.md

 > mpiexec -n N python retrieval_ultranest.py ./path/to/inputfile

 but first run it once on a single core (see warning below).

+After is (hopefully) finished, you can run:

+> python plot_retrieval_results.py ./path/to/inputfile

+and enjoy some plots.

 ## How to run